Irish what? Moss… like Irish Moss?

 It is a type of seaweed that is found along the coast of the Atlantic Ocean, and especially in Ireland.
 The Irish would take it on long journeys as a good luck charm and a sign of prosperity.
 When they went through a major famine in the 19th century, and they greatly relied on the sea vegetable as a main source of nutrition.

 Why should we eat it?

 Simply because it is nutrition-dense!
 Irish Moss contains 15 of the 18 essential nutrients that make up our bodies.
-These nutrients include Vitamins A, D, E, F and K. It is also a great source of iodine, potassium, sulphur, and calcium.
+These nutrients include Vitamins A, D, E, F, and K. It is also a great source of iodine, potassium, sulfur, and calcium.

 Irish Moss is a great source of iodine which is an element that is needed for thyroid hormone production.
 The body does not make iodine so it is an essential part of our diet.
 Iodine is found in various foods.
 If you do not have enough iodine in your body, you cannot make enough thyroid hormone.

 Super healing for tissue and skin